gogobook/my-asp-dot-net/ch3.md

 }
 ```
 When invoking the method `CantChange` , you can invoke the method
-with or without passing the in modifier.
+with or without passing the `in` modifier.
 This doesn’t have an effect on
 the generated code.

-Using value types with the in modifier not only helps to ensure that
+Using value types with the `in` modifier not only helps to ensure that
 the memory cannot be changed but the compiler also can create better
 optimized code.
 Instead of copying the value type with the method
 invocation, the compiler can use references instead, and thus reduces
 the memory needed and increases performance.

 **NOTE**
-The in modifier is mainly used with value types.
+The `in` modifier is mainly used with value types.
 However, you
 can use it with reference types as well.
-When using the in modifier
+When using the `in` modifier
 with reference types, you can change the content of the variable,
 but not the variable itself.

 ## NULLABLE TYPES
-Variables of reference types (classes) can be null while variables of
+Variables of reference types (classes) can be `null` while variables of
 value types (structs) cannot.
 This can be a problem with some
 scenarios, such as mapping C# types to database or XML types.
 A
-database or XML number can be null, whereas an int or double cannot
+database or XML number can be `null`, whereas an `int` or `double` cannot
-be null.
+be `null`.

 One way to deal with this conflict is to use classes that map to database
 number types (which is done by Java).
 Using reference types that map